daleghent/phd2-wiki/Celestron-Mount-Connection.md

 e)Polar align (the ASPA method) using Nexremote.
 f)Start PHD2 and connect your mount using the Celestron Telescope Driver (ASCOM).

 You will now be able to use PHD2.
-You can only use the slew buttons on the hardware handcontroller (if you wish) when using this method.
+You can only use the slew buttons on the hardware hand-controller (if you wish) when using this method.

 I hope this helps